mobal/personal-backend-service/README.md

 # personal-backend-service

 > Simple blog application made with FastAPI.
-My goal with this app was to get familiar with FastAPI.
+My goal with this app was to get familiar with AWS, Python and FastAPI.

 ### Getting started